Planning Your Dashboard

 For purposes of this tutorial, you do not need to execute a wireframing process.
 This page is for your information only.

-- “What” corresponds to the gathering of information about data sources and the key metrics in your project.
+- “What” corresponds to the gathering of information about data sources and the key metrics in your workspace.

 - “How” corresponds to how these pieces of information are to be displayed.

 After the visualization is complete, you can use the tools to work forward and backward:

 - Forward.
 Use the wireframes to experiment with new metrics and potential reports that may have occurred to team members as part of the wireframing process.

 - Backward.
 Your technical team can break down dashboard tabs into individual reports, which can be broken down into individual metrics.
 These metrics can be decomposed into their source attributes and facts, which trace all the way back to the source fields from your enterprise data systems.

 Overview of the Wireframing Process